thehungngo/Voice2Sub/README.md

-# Voice2Sub — AI Subtitle Generator for Video & Audio
+# Voice2Sub — Local AI Subtitle Generator for Video & Audio

 **Voice2Sub** is a cross-platform desktop app that turns speech from video or audio files into AI-generated subtitles, transcripts and editable text.

 It is built for creators, editors, students, educators, podcasters and anyone who needs a private, local-first subtitle workflow on **Windows, macOS and Linux**.

 > Generate subtitles from audio and video files with local AI transcription, export to common subtitle/text formats, and keep your media files on your own computer.
+When your workflow needs English output, Voice2Sub can also create English-only subtitle files or a separate English subtitle file alongside the original subtitle output.

 ## Download